Outlier622/Long_video_understanding/README.md

 * It sometimes encouraged the model to infer actions that were not strongly supported by visible frames.

 Fixed sampling served as the baseline, but it was not sufficient for more complex long-video understanding tasks.

+### Observation

+Fixed sampling is content-agnostic.
+It applies the same sampling interval to all clips, regardless of whether the clip contains dialogue, screen transitions, explosions, monsters, combat, or fast camera movement.

+During manual inspection, this limitation was especially visible in clips where important visual events happened briefly between regular sampling positions.

+This motivated the next step: selecting frames based not only on time, but also on visual information.

 ## Version 2: Content-Aware Keyframe Sampling